 Computer pumping refers to how many times data can be transmitted on each clock cycle.
 With earlier computers, all buses transmitted only one bit of data per cycle.
 New computer buses are double-pumped or even quad-pumped, which means that two or four bits of data are sent for every clock cycle.

 There are different types of buses on the motherboard and not all buses are dual or quad-pumped buses.
-Typically, when referring to pumping, you are discussing either the AGP, FSB, or the memory bus.
+Usually, when referring to pumping, you are discussing either the AGP, FSB, or the memory bus.
 A computer that has quad pumping could still have one or more buses that only transmit one bit of data per cycle.

-Note: Quad pumped might also be referred to as QDR (quad data rate) and QPB (quad pumped bus).
+Quad pumped might also be referred to as QDR (quad data rate) and QPB (quad pumped bus).

 How does pumping work?